tomcat002/OwinSelfHostSample/README.md

 # OwinSelfHostSample
 I created this project just for practicing.
-All the code come from CSDN.
+All the code come from Microsoft.